Sharda University Admissions 2025

 Geometry was tested with a perpendicularity concept-based question, checking understanding of vectors or coordinate geometry.

-A question tested knowledge of one-one and onto functions, highlighting the importance of relations and functions in calculus.
+A question tested knowledge of one-to-one and onto functions, highlighting the importance of relations and functions in calculus.

 Topics of dot product and vector product were included, assessing vector algebra applications in 3D geometry.